MarinerQ/marinerq.github.io/_pages/talks.md

 #  {% include archive-single-talk.html %}
 #{% endfor %}
 ---
+### 2025
+* (Forthcoming) Seminar at TianQin center, Sun Yat-Sen University.
+Jan 8 2025.

 ### 2024
 * (Forthcoming) Seminar at the University of Science and Technology of China.
 Dec 24 2024.

-* (Forthcoming) Seminar at the Kavli Institute for Astronomy and Astrophysics at Peking University.
+* Seminar at the Kavli Institute for Astronomy and Astrophysics at Peking University.
 Dec 11 2024.

 * Decoding Long-duration Gravitational Waves from Binary Neutron Stars with Machine Learning: Parameter Estimation and Equations of State, ET 3rd annual meeting, Nov 2024, Warsaw, Poland.
 [Slides](../files/slides/ETannualmeeting_talk.pdf).